-During the autumn, throughout October, the park wraps itself in a veil of orange decorations, and pumpkins are beginning to pop out of every corner in honor of the Halloween festivities that are taking place at the end of the month.
+In autumn, throughout October, the park wraps itself in a veil of orange decorations, and pumpkins pop out from every corner in honor of the Halloween festivities that are taking place at the end of the month.

-It is worth knowing that throughout the year there are a variety of events and “mini” celebrations taking place at the park, so you should check out the website for more information to make sure you don’t arrive on a particularly busy day, or on the contrary, so that you don’t end up missing out on an event that you’re interested in.
+It is worth mentioning that there are various events and “mini” celebrations taking place at the park throughout the year.
+For more information, check out the park’s website.
+We wouldn’t want you to arrive on a particularly hectic day or miss out on an event you’re interested in.

-As I mentioned, the pricing of the ticket will be affected by the day which you’ll choose to visit on, but it’s not the only criteria that’ll determine its price:
+As I mentioned, the pricing of the ticket will be affected by the day on which you’ll choose to visit, but it’s not the only criteria that’ll determine its price:

 Two parks to rule them all-

-If you’re visiting with small children that tend to get tired quickly, this option is less suitable for you, especially in light of the fact that most of the classic décor and the children’s rides are concentrated in the park with the castle anyway.
+If you’re visiting with small children that tend to get tired quickly, this option is less suitable for you, especially since most of the classic décor and the children’s rides are concentrated in the park with the castle anyway.